rebelsky/csc151/outlines/bodies/raster.md

 Raster Graphics
 ---------------

-* Yet another model of images.
+* Another model of images.
 * This one corresponds closely to how computers actually represent images.
 * The image is a grid of colors.
 * You already know about the numbering of the grid points: